MortonArb-ForestEcology/Tree_Distribution_Database/README.md

   Packages: None

-## 1.1.lower48_FIA_oak_extraction
+## 1.1.lower48_FIA_oak_extraction by Elizabeth
   Purpose: FIA data comes in a unique form, where individual trees are not directly linked with their coordinates.
-Here we first cycle through the tree occurrence data from 48 states and extract all occurrences labeled as a species of interest.
+Here we first cycle through the tree occurrence data from 48 states and extract all occurrences labeled as one of our species of interest.
 The trees are not linked with their coordinates until step 2.

   Input: TREE.csv files for lower 48 states from FIA datamart
+         Found in fia_translation_data_raw/FIA TREES--January 2018 folder in Google Drive

-  Output: single csv containing FIA occurrence data for 28 species of interest, without coordinates; fia_tree_raw.csv
+  Output: fia_tree_raw.csv; single csv containing FIA occurrence data for 28 species of interest, without coordinates;
+          Found in in-use_occurrence_raw folder in Google Drive

   Packages: none

-  Functions: fia_extract (This function cycles through each state TREE.csv, one at a time, removes all trees marked as not living, and then   goes through all the remaining occurrences, checking for each of our 13 species of interest with FIA codes, one at a time.
+  Functions: fia_extract (This function cycles through each state TREE.csv, one at a time, removes all trees marked as not living, and then
+  goes through all the remaining occurrences, checking for each of our 13 species of interest with FIA codes, one at a time.
 If it finds a match, it pulls the occurrence and saves it to a new data frame.
 As it goes through each state and finds more occurrences, the data frame grows until it reaches its final size.)
+Note: This function may take a while to run and may stop if there is not enough memory to run it.
+  The file can also be built state by state with the long-hand version of the function, included immediately following the function.

-  Notes: 1) This output will not lead to the later inclusion the coordinates of surveyed plots that did not contain the species of interest.
-Consider altering this script by also finding coordinates in step 1.1 if decide to use empty plots as absence data.
-2) This script may need to be updated if FIA API becomes available.
+  Notes: 1) This script may need to be updated if FIA API becomes available.
-  3) Keep in mind that the coordinates used here by FIA may differ from the actual location of occurrence, up to a mile, due to "data fuzzing".
-4) Only six of our 28 species of interest were observed in the most recent FIA surveys, though 13 of the 28 have been assigned species codes, which suggests that other species have been observed during different survey years.
+  2) Keep in mind that the coordinates used for these FIA occurrences may differ from the actual location of an occurrence, up to a mile, due to "data fuzzing".
+3) Only six of our 28 species of interest were observed in the most recent FIA surveys, though 13 of the 28 had been assigned species codes, which suggests that the other seven species have been observed during previous survey years.
 Several of the 28 species are shrubs and would not be expected to be recorded in the surveys anyway.
   Species represented by positive occurrences in FIA: Quercus engelmannii, Q. graciliformis,
-  Q. laceyi, Q. lobata, Q. oglethorpensis, Q. similis
+  Q. laceyi, Q. lobata, Q. oglethorpensis, Q. similis.

-## 1.2.prep_GBIF_for_GeoLocate
+## 1.2.prep_GBIF_for_GeoLocate by Elizabeth
-  Purpose: STEP ONE--After downloading GBIF occurrence data from website in Darwin Core format, several occurrences have locality information, such as state, county and a description of where it was found, but lack coordinates.
+  Purpose: STEP ONE--After downloading GBIF occurrence data from the website in Darwin Core format, several occurrences have locality information, such as state, county and a description of where it was found, but lack coordinates.
   Tulane's GEOLocate online application finds coordinates of places based on a description of state, county and other locality information.
 In an effort to augment our occurrence datasets, we edited the Darwin Core columns to fit the format necessary to use the GEOLocate application, creating a CSV to load into the web application.
-  The CSV we download from the application after it has reassigned coordinates to the occurrences (gbif_DC_post-georef.csv) will be used in step 2 of this script.
-STEP TWO--Further revision was done to the geo-referenced coordinates to reinstate coordinates that were issueless
+  The CSV we download from the application after it has reassigned coordinates to the occurrences (gbif_DC_post-georef.csv) is used in step 2 of this script.
+STEP TWO--Further revision was done to the geo-referenced coordinates to reinstate coordinates that had previously lacked "issues".
+After labelling county-specific occurrences that lack coordinates, all remaining occurreces lacking coordinates were removed.
+Finally, the remaining occurrences were re-ordered according to year and precision.

   Input: STEP ONE--gbif_DarwinCore_edit.csv
          STEP TWO--gbif_DC_post-georef.csv
+                   Found in in-use_occurrence_raw folder on Google Drive

-  Output: STEP ONE--gbif_DC_georef.csv
+  Output: STEP ONE--gbif_DC_cleaned.csv; gbif_DC_georef.csv
           STEP TWO--gbif_DC_post-georef_revised.csv
+                    Found in in-use_occurrence_raw folder on Google Drive

   Packages: dplyr, rgbif, tidyr, data.table

-  Functions: extract_state (Search in the state column for NAs and in the locality column for a state name or abbreviation.
-If a row has an    NA for state and a state listed in the locality, then write in that state's name in the state column.)
+  Functions: extract_state_new (Search in the state column, locality and verbatim locality columns for a state name or abbreviation.
+Write in that state's name in the new state column.)

-   extract_county (Search in the county column for NAs and in the locality column for the words "County", "county" or the abbreviation "Co."
-If any of the above are found, then create a new data frame "find_cou" where the locality column is split by that word.
-If a row has an NA for county and corresponds to a split column in find_cou, then write in the characters from the first part of the splut column into the original county column.)
+  extract_county_new_v2 (Search in the state and county columns for a paired match to a state and county as found in the FIA county reference file.
+Write in appropriate matches in the new county column.)

-  Notes: After running this script, the resulting CSV must be uploaded into a separate online application and further changed.
+  Notes: After running part one of this script, the resulting CSV must be uploaded into a separate online application and further changed.
-  Running our csv through GEOLocate takes a significant amount of time and the completed result, which can be saved with a code must be redownloaded into a new CSV that will be renamed as gbif_DC_post-georef.csv.
-Some of the existing coordinates may also be affected by running GEOLocate, so a second supplementary script (1.3) will help check for errors.
+  Running our csv through GEOLocate takes a significant amount of time and the completed result, which can be saved with a code, must be redownloaded into a new CSV that will be renamed as gbif_DC_post-georef.csv.
+Some of the existing coordinates may also be affected by running GEOLocate, so round two of this script (1.2) will help check for errors.

-## 2.1.compile_occurrence_point_datasets
+## 2.1.compile_occurrence_point_datasets by Emily and Elizabeth
   Purpose: Using the FIA and GBIF data compiled in step 1.1 and 1.2, as well as occurrence data from other sources (gbif, consortium, idigbio, bonap, A. Hipp, exsitu, natureserve, redlist, usdaplants, other), we will make a larger stacked data frame containing all the occurrence data we will need to make our model.
 Column names will be made uniform.

-  Input: all csv files from in_use_occurrence_raw folder in Google Drive, plus FIA translation files*
+  Input: all csv files from in_use_occurrence_raw folder and fia_translation_data_raw folder (*) on Google Drive
-         gbif_DC_post-georef_revised.csv
+         gbif_DC_post-georef_revised.csv (step 3)
-         consortium_raw.csv
+         consortium_raw.csv (step 4)
-         idigbio_raw.csv
+         idigbio_raw.csv (step 5)
-         fia_tree_raw.csv
+         fia_tree_raw.csv (step 6)
-         fia_plot_raw.csv*
+         fia_plot_raw.csv* (step 6)
-         fia_species_raw.csv*
+         fia_species_raw.csv* (step 6)
-         fia_county_raw.csv*
+         fia_county_raw.csv* (step 6)
-         target_species_list.csv (to add missing columns to each dataset)
+         target_species_list.csv (step 1: to add missing columns to each dataset) /cb_2016_us_county_5m/cb_2016_us_county_5m.shp (step 7)

-  Output: standardized_col_compiled.csv
+  Output: standardized_col_compiled.csv (step 2)
-          gbif_compiled.csv
+          gbif_compiled.csv (step 3)
-          consortium_compiled.csv
+          consortium_compiled.csv (step 4)
-          idigbio_compiled.csv
+          idigbio_compiled.csv (step 5)
-          fia_compiled.csv
+          fia_compiled.csv (step 6)
-          fia_absence_compiled.csv (absence data)
+          fia_absence_compiled.csv (absence data) (step 6 part 2)
-          occurrence_compiled_dec2.csv in in-use_occurrence_compiled folder on Google Drive containing uniform occurrence data for 28 species of interest from several sources To be used in script 2.2 below.
+          occurrence_compiled_dec2.csv containing uniform occurrence data for 28 species of interest from several sources.
+To be used in script 2.2 below. (step 7) Found in in-use_occurrence_compiled folder on Google Drive

   Output Column names: dataset, genus, species, decimalLongitude, decimalLatitude, basisOfRecord, year, locality,
                 institutionCode, gps_determ, occurrenceRemarks, coordinateUncertaintyInMeters, stateProvince,